 The tenant move-out process requires careful attention to detail and excellent communication.

-By following a detailed checklist like the one above, renters and landlords can ensure that the property remains in good condition, complies with legal requirements, and provides a smooth transition into the next chapter for each party involved.
+By following a detailed checklist like the one above, both renters and landlords can ensure that the property remains in good condition, complies with legal requirements, and provides a smooth transition into the next chapter for all parties involved.
+Next, be sure to review our apartment turnover checklist to prepare units for the next set of renters.

 Ready to protect your properties?